One soldier stayed behind after the Siege of 1848 and became a zombie-like ghoul

 One night, after he put his uniform back on, he was walking through Stromovka alone and encountered a patriotic miller named Vondra, who attacked him with a threshing flail.
 Vondra dumped the captain’s battered body in the lake, where the fish, free of his spell, pushed his remains deep into the mud at the bottom.
 But due to his bloodline perhaps, he wasn’t really dead, though his powers were too weak for him to become a full-fledged vampire.
 Instead, he became a sort of ghoul or zombie — neither dead nor alive, and neither ghost nor vampire.

-According to legend, he is mainly seen on moonlit nights, still in the battered remnants of an Austro-Hungarian officer’s uniform.
+According to legend, the zombie is mainly seen on moonlit nights, still in the battered remnants of an Austro-Hungarian officer’s uniform.

 There were peasant uprisings across Europe in 1848.
 They started in Palermo and quickly spread to Paris and then the rest of the Continent.
 Peasants largely sought to end the feudal system and replace it with democratic reforms.
 Fighting broke out in Prague from June 12 to 17, 1848.